alexfernandez/alexfernandez.github.io/2016/start-me-up.md

 There is an easier way to acquire some education and access our noble profession.
-It is a great day for software development: our skills are in such high demand that many cool companies are willing to take in people that have learned the basics of our profession in 8 to 12 weeks.
+It is a great day for software development: our skills are in such high demand that many cool companies are willing to take in people that have learned the basics in 8 to 12 weeks.
-They are not cheap though.
-Prepare to pay about a thousand dollars per week.
+These bootcamps are not cheap though: prepare to pay about a thousand dollars per week.

-Bootcamps are not just for outsiders.
+Intensive courses are not just for outsiders.
 I have met quite a few people that were already working as developers, and just wanted to recycle themselves in a different field.

 How can you know if a bootcamp is any good?
 It depends a lot on how exigent they are.
 If they are ready to accept anyone then the level is probably not very high.
-If there is a selection process just to get in, and many people are rejected, then you can trust that it will be worth it.
+But if there is a selection process just to get in, and many people are rejected, then you can trust that it will be worth it.
 Keep in mind that only hopeless cases fail to finish the bootcamp,